Brendan Miller

-Brendan Myers Miller is a Canadian criminal and civil litigation lawyer based in Calgary.
+Brendan Myers Miller, K.C. is a Canadian criminal and civil litigation lawyer based in Calgary.

 Career

 In 2013, Miller successfully argued the United Nations Convention on the Rights of Persons with Disabilities in order to keep his client, convicted of sexual assault, out of jail, though this later overturned by the Appeal Court, and substituted with a sentence of 90 days in jail to be served on weekends, plus one year of probation.
 In 2013 and 2014 he was part of the legal team representing Heather Wilson Duncan who was acquitted of second degree murder in shooting death of her husband, but convicted of manslaughter and receiving a four-year sentence.

 In 2017, Miller constitutionally challenged on behalf of a client the inability for persons accused with securities fraud to have a jury trial, and argued the same before the Supreme Court of Canada.

 In 2018, Miller was counsel to Ric McIver in a dispute with the Alberta Conflicts of Interest Commissioner, regarding whether the Commissioner's report and decision was subject to judicial review.
 The Court ruled that the Commissioner's report and decision were subject to parliamentary privilege, and therefore immune from review by the Courts.
 Also in 2018, Daniel Colborne and Miller were successful in challenging the prohibition of common law unmarried couples in dividing their pensions upon separation in Alberta, with the Court finding the legislation violated equality rights in s.15 of the Canadian Charter of Rights and Freedoms.

 In 2021 Miller acted for former NHL star, Theo Fleury, in a dispute over the ownership of the rights to Fleury's life story.
 That same year, Miller lead a coalition of Canadian lawyers seeking the prosecutor of International Criminal Court, Karim Khan, open a preliminary investigation on the Government of Canada and the Vatican for crimes against humanity over their involvement in the mass grave site discovered in Kamloops.
 Khan declined the request, on the basis that the crime had not occurred on or after July 1, 2002.
 Miller and other lawyers maintained that the federal government and the Vatican suppressed their alleged crimes beyond 2002, amounting to a continuing offence.
 Khan didn't address the argument in their rejection.

 In Spring 2022, Miller defended former Alberta Minister of Justice, Jonathan Denis, in contempt proceedings.
 On appeal, Professor Peter Sankoff K.C. as lead appeal counsel, and Miller, acted for Denis where the Alberta Court of Appeal quashed the conviction for contempt.